osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 It is possible to set a quota multiplier for any project, if not set the `basic` quotas of `etc/classes.yml` will be applied.
 All quota information must be set as a property to the Openstack project within your Openstack Cluster.

-With the following command you set a multiplier of 256 of the basic quota:
+The following command you set a multiplier of 256 of the basic quota:
 ```
 $ openstack project set --property quotamultiplier=256 democompany-webshop
 ```